Ngawi (town)

-In 2022 the population in Ngawi will reach 84,923 people with a density of around 1,160 people per square kilometers, almost one-tenth of the total population Ngawi Regency is domiciled in this urban sub-district.
-Ngawi has an area of 73.22 km2 of which around 48 percent or 34.96 km2 is paddy fields, rivers and plantations, the remainder is in the form of residential land, offices or agencies, shops, industry and other urban infrastructure.
+In mid 2024 the population in Ngawi town was estimated at 85,817 with a density of around 1,058 people per square kilometre.
+Almost one-tenth of the total population of Ngawi Regency is domiciled in this district, which has an area of 81.08 km2 of which around 48 percent is paddy fields, rivers and plantations, the remainder is in the form of residential land, offices or agencies, shops, industry and other urban infrastructure.

-This sub district is directly adjacent to Pitu and Margomulyo Districts, Bojonegoro Regency to the north, Kasreman District and Pangkur District to the east, Geneng District, Kwadungan District and Paron District to the south and especially Paron District to the west.
+This District is directly adjacent to Pitu and Margomulyo Districts, Bojonegoro Regency to the north, Kasreman District and Pangkur District to the east, Geneng District, Kwadungan District and Paron District to the south and especially Paron District to the west.

 History

 Etymology

 Ngawi comes from the word "AWI", which means bamboo which then gets the nasal letters "Ng" to become "NGAWI".
 As is the case with names in other areas, there are lots of place (village) names associated with plant names.
 As Ngawi pointed out, a place around the edge of Solo River and Madiun River is overgrown with bamboo.